withastro/docs/src/pages/en/guides/styling.md

 </style>
 ```

-Scopes styles don't leak and won't impact the rest of your site.
+Scoped styles don't leak and won't impact the rest of your site.
 In Astro, it is okay to use low-specificity selectors like `h1 {}` or `p {}` because they will be compiled with scopes in the final output.

 Scoped styles also won't apply to other Astro components contained inside of your template.
 If you need to style a child component, consider wrapping that component in a `<div>` (or other element) that you can then style.